jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

 Kotlin is very compatible with Java, but a few things do not work or do not work as expected.
 Here are a few of those which I noticed to be relevant for jqwik:

-- Repeatable annotations do not exist (yet) in Kotlin.
+- Before Kotlin 1.6.0 repeatable annotations with runtime retention did not work.
-  That's why the container annotation must be used explicitly if you need for example more than one tag:
+  That's why with Kotlin 1.5 the container annotation must be used explicitly if you need for example more than one tag:

   ```kotlin
   @TagList(